Azure/bicep-types-az/generated/frontdoor/microsoft.network/2019-10-01/types.md

 ### Properties
 * **customBlockResponseBody**: string: If the action type is block, customer can override the response body.
 The body must be specified in base64 encoding.
 * **customBlockResponseStatusCode**: int: If the action type is block, customer can override the response status code.
 * **enabledState**: 'Disabled' | 'Enabled': Describes if the policy is in enabled or disabled state.
 Defaults to Enabled if not specified.
-Possible values include: 'Disabled', 'Enabled'
 * **mode**: 'Detection' | 'Prevention': Describes if it is in detection mode or prevention mode at policy level.
-Possible values include: 'Prevention', 'Detection'
 * **redirectUrl**: string: If action type is redirect, this field represents redirect URL for the client.

 ## Dictionary<string,String>